nobodyczcz/Minizinc-Tuning/README.md

 2. Python 3.x

    This program is written in python.
 (At first we use SMAC3 in python, which require some dependencies only working on linux, but based on the consideration of cross-platform we move to SMAC2 in Java)

+3. psutil

+   The program require psutil python module.
+Anaconda have this module on default.
+If you meet error "No module named 'psutil'", you can install it by:

+   `pip install psutil`

-3. Minizinc
+4. Minizinc

-4. Currently only working on Linux.
+5. Currently only working on Linux.
 But will soon working on Windows and Mac

 # Usage